kyouko-taiga/LogicKit/Docs/UserManual.md

 Why using atomic values at all then?
 Because they can act as a glue between native Swift code and logic programs written with LogicKit.
-While one cannot use predicates on their intrinsic value, one may write a Knowledge base that defines predicates over their identity.
+While one cannot use predicates on their intrinsic value, one may write a knowledge base that defines predicates over their identity.

 ### Troubleshooting